faithyeenxin/faithyeenxin/README.md

 Uncover invaluable insights into your sales and user engagement through detailed analytics.
 As your devoted professional, I've nurtured this concept from design inception to robust front-end and back-end development.
 Witness your business soar with a standout website.
 Remember, this is just a preview – the final product is en route.
 If fellow businesses seek a comparable online presence, whether for beauty services or any industry, don't hesitate to connect with me for a tailor-made version!

-Tech Stack: Next.js 13, Typescript, Tailwind, Supabase, Stripe, Resend, Vercel
+:computer: Tech Stack: Next.js 13, Typescript, Tailwind, Supabase, Stripe, Resend, Vercel

 <a href="https://www.figma.com/proto/j09pnwQwUVOGlSBaVrnunS/nommies?page-id=0%3A1&type=design&node-id=1-144&viewport=1200%2C843%2C0.59&scaling=scale-down&starting-point-node-id=3%3A12">Nommies (in progress)</a><br>
 A react native foodlog application - it keeps track of what you eat through images with many more motivation functionalities! this project is still in it's design stage, follow my figma link and this page for further updates!

+:computer: Tech Stack: React Native, Django

 <a href="https://fridgedaddy.byfaithx.com/">FridgeDaddy -Juiced Up</a><br>
 A minimalistic and responsive fridge inventory website that tracks food items and it's remaining shelf life through real time day countdown.<br>